machine-moon/scrabble/README.md

 - Mithushan Ravichandramohan, Tarek Ibrahim, Arjun Pathak, Manit Jawa
 - SYSC 3110 - Fall 2024

+## Note
+wordlist.txt must be in same dir when executing scrabble.jar or pass path/to/wordlist.txt

 ## Project Overview

 This project is a simple implementation of the Scrabble game.
 It follows the Model-View-Controller (MVC) design pattern, where each component has a clear and distinct responsibility.
 The game allows players to participate and score points based on the standard Scrabble rules.